 To limit your EBSCOhost MEDLINE search to the best evidence-producing studies: Clinical Queries (See PubMed) is searchable in EBSCOhost; Limit your results with options from the "Clinical Queries" dropdown menu on the initial search page, OR click on "Search Options" and select from the "Clinical Queries" dropdown menu after doing the search.

 International coverage of the professional and academic literature in psychology, medicine, psychiatry, nursing, sociology, education, pharmacology, physiology, linguistics, and other areas.

-To limit your PsycINFO search to the best evidence-producing studies: Click on the ‘Limits’ icon to use ‘Clinical Queries’ or limit to ‘methodology’ types.
+To limit your APA Psycinfo search to the best evidence-producing studies: Click on the ‘Limits’ icon to use ‘Clinical Queries’ or limit to ‘methodology’ types.

 CINAHL (the main database for nursing and allied health literature) indexes articles from the professional journal literature from 1982 to the present (though some journal titles are retrospectively indexed back to 1937).
 Articles from more than 1000 journals are covered, as well as books, pamphlets, dissertations, books and chapters, audiovisuals, research instruments, evidence-based care sheets, software, and more.

 To limit your CINAHL search to the best evidence-producing studies: Click on the ‘Limits’ icon to use ‘Clinical Queries’ or limit to ‘Research’ or other ‘publication’ types (i.e., systematic review).